-While bereavement can be totally devastating and the strong emotions that may come with grief can seem overwhelming, grief is a normal human response to the loss of a loved one.
-Talking and spending time with family and friends who care for us can help us manage our feelings of sadness and grief.
+Bereavement can be totally devastating and the strong emotions may come with grief.
+It can seem overwhelming.
+Grief is a normal human response to the loss of a loved one.
+Talking and spending time with family and friends who care for us, can help us manage our feelings of sadness and grief.
 We can all help each other too, perhaps by listening to a friend or work colleague who has been bereaved.
 Perhaps by offering practical help.

-Sue Ryder has suggestions here how we can support someone who has been bereaved.
+Sue Ryder has suggestions how we can support someone who has been bereaved.

 Dementia and learning disabilities